 Private capital inflows into regional economies eclipsed inflows into the London economy during the Pandemic during 2020, with more than £5.3bn of investment supporting businesses outside of the UK capital, a new report highlights.

-“Investing with Integrity”, published by the British Private Equity and Venture Capital Association (BVCA), also found that a record number of businesses (more than 860, or 66%) backed by its members in 2020 were outside of London, representing well over half of the £9.5bn in investment made in the UK.
+“Investing with Integrity”, published by the British Private Equity and Venture Capital Association (BVCA), also found that a record 66% of businesses backed by its members in 2020 were outside of London, representing well over half of the £9.5bn in investment made in the UK.

 This included £1.2bn into firms in England’s North West, £863m into the Midlands and £480m into Yorkshire and the North East.
 Scotland and Northern Ireland also received strong support with £213m and £141m’s worth of investment respectively.